10sr/dowwner/README.md

 ### Directory

-Wiki pages are not flat.
-When creating pages like `dir/page`, directory named `dir` is created automatically and `page` is placed under `dir`, and directories are hidden when no pages exist in that directories.
+Dowwner pages make directory tree.
+When creating pages like `dir/page`, directory named `dir` is created automatically and `page` is placed under `dir`.
+Directories are hidden when no pages and directories exist in that directories.

 ### Index Page

-If the page named `index` exists in a directory, dowwner use that when only the directory name is specified.
+If the page named `index` exists in a directory, dowwner shows it when only the directory name is specified.
 Otherwise, dowwner shows the list of pages in the directory.
 This list can be accessed explicitly with `.list`.